Newly Discovered Słowacki Poem Set in Paris

 From the Polish perspective, finding a lost copy of Słowacki’s work is huge. […] It’s especially important considering the numerous irretrievable losses of the poet: many of Słowacki’s works in similar albums were either lost or destroyed.

 A digitised copy of Kora Pinard’s album can be found on the Polona website.
 The poem currently exists in Polish and French.
-Hopefully this happy discovery for scholars and literature lovers alike will soon be available in English.
+With hope, this happy discovery for scholars and literature lovers alike will soon be available in English.

 When Poland Was Nowhere: Foreigners Reflect on the Partitions & a Stateless Nation